 - Students who are fifth-year seniors.

 Permission to live off-campus is not automatically granted as students must apply to the Assistant Vice President for Business Affairs for consideration.
 It is recommended that applications to live off campus the following fall semester be filed before the end of spring semester.
 All applications must be filed at least one week prior to the beginning of the academic term in order to avoid a late filing fee of $10.
 Students filing after the deadline will be charged for their room until the application is processed.
 Applications will be accepted only through the drop/add period.
-Application forms are available in the Student Accounts Office and Business Affairs Office.
+Application forms are available in the Student Accounts Office and Business Affairs Office, and linked below as a PDF.
 A dependent student must submit a letter of support from his/her parents with his/her application.